RaspAP/raspap-docs/README.md

   DHCP range: 10.3.141.50 to 10.3.141.255
   SSID: `raspi-webgui`
   Password: ChangeMe

+## Support us
+RaspAP is free software, but powered by your support.
+If you find RaspAP useful for your personal or commercial projects, [become a sponsor](https://github.com/sponsors/RaspAP/) and get access to [exclusive features](https://docs.raspap.com/insiders/#exclusive-features) in the [Insiders Edition](https://github.com/sponsors/RaspAP/).

 ## Compatible operating systems
 RaspAP was originally made for Raspbian, but now also installs on the following Debian-based distros.